-A student who has approved academic accommodations that require alternative testing procedures, special assistance, or a non-traditional work space, may decide with his or her faculty member to have an exam, quiz, or other assignments proctored in the Ability First Resource Center (AFRC).
-An Academic Accommodations Use Form for Examination and Testing Services will be completed by the instructor and an appointment must be made by the student with examinations coordinator to have the exam proctored at least one week prior to the testing date.
+A student who has approved academic accommodations that require alternative testing procedures, special assistance, or a non-traditional workspace, may decide with his or her faculty member to have an exam, quiz, or other assignments proctored in the Ability First Resource Center (AFRC).
+An Academic Accommodations Use Form for Examination and Testing Services will be completed by the instructor and an appointment must be made at least one week prior to the testing date by the student/instructor with the examination coordinator to have the exam proctored.

-The director of disability services is the intake coordinator for students with disabilities who request services and/or accommodations to minimize the effects of their disabilities in the academic environment.
-Students must identify themselves voluntarily and provide current, official documentation of disability in order to become eligible for reasonable accommodations.
+The Dean of Academic Enrichment and 504/ADA Coordinator is the intake coordinator for students with disabilities who request services and/or accommodations to minimize the effects of their disabilities in the academic environment.
+Students must identify themselves voluntarily and provide current, official documentation of disability to become eligible for reasonable accommodations.
 If documentation is inadequate, the student may be asked to provide additional information/evaluation.

 For more information, contact Dr. Lisa Olenik Dorman or a member of the Ability First Resource Center staff at 334-833-4466.